Dynasty Warriors: Xtreme Legends and Empires

-In 2002, an Xtreme Legends (猛将伝, Mōshōden) expansion was first released for the main games, beginning with Dynasty Warriors 3.
-This expansion features new Musou Modes for the characters in the Other category as well as new stages, weapons, items, and modes.
-The Xtreme Legends expansion only have the new content, and so players would require the original game disc and use the "Mixjoy" option to access all features.
-The following games would continue the tradition by having Xtreme Legends expansion, save for Dynasty Warriors 6.
-New characters were also added through the Xtreme Legends starting with Dynasty Warriors 7.
+In 2002, an Xtreme Legends (猛将伝, Mōshōden) expansion was released for Dynasty Warriors 3 in Japan, with international releases to follow in 2003.
+This expansion features an overhauled bodyguard system as well as new stages, weapons, more difficulty settings and challenge modes.
+The Dynasty Warriors 3: Xtreme Legends' expansion disc only held the new content, so in order to access the new content in the base-game, players would require the original game disc.
+The following games would continue the tradition by having Xtreme Legends expansion, save for Dynasty Warriors 6 and Dynasty Warriors 9.
+New characters were also added through the Xtreme Legends expansions with Dynasty Warriors 7 and Dynasty Warriors 8.

 Beginning in 2004, another expansion line, titled Empires was first released for Dynasty Warriors 4.
 In Empires, the game would combine the action gameplay of the regular series with strategical and tactical elements from Koei's earlier series Romance of the Three Kingdoms.
-Unlike the Xtreme Legends, Empires did not require the original game disc to access all of its features as it is considered a unique game of its own.
-Again, the following games would continue having the Empires expansion, including Dynasty Warriors 6, which did not receive an Xtreme Legends expansion.
+Unlike the Xtreme Legends, Empires did not require the original game disc to access all of its features.
+The following numbered entries would all receive an Empires expansion.